 In this case, our itinerary works as follows:

-If you prefer to book your own return train ticket and Machu Picchu entrance ticket, we will deduct the equivalent cost based on our standard tour pricing.
-All other services—including accommodation, guiding, meals, guiding, and overall tour logistics—will continue to be fully organized and operated by our team.
+All services—including accommodation, guiding, meals, guiding, and overall tour logistics—will continue to be fully organized and operated by our team.

 Have questions?
 Chat with us and we’ll be happy to help.